wharfkit/website/src/lib/docs/ContractKit/Table.md

 ### Methods:

-Here's a quick overview of the available methods.
-Click on each method for a detailed explanation and usage:

-- [query](/docs/contract-kit/query-method) - Queries the table based on given parameters.
+- [all](/docs/contract-kit/all-method) - Retrieves all table rows.
+- [first](/docs/contract-kit/first-method) - Returns a `Cursor` instance that can be used to paginate through a specified number of table rows.
 - [get](/docs/contract-kit/get-method) - Retrieves a specific row from the table.
-- [first](/docs/contract-kit/first-method) - Fetches the initial set of rows from the table.
-- [all](/docs/contract-kit/all-method) - Retrieves all rows from the table.
+- [query](/docs/contract-kit/query-method) - Returns a `Cursor` instance that can be used to paginate through rows given specific query parameters.
-- [scopes](/docs/contract-kit/scopes-method) - Obtains the different scopes within the table.
+- [scopes](/docs/contract-kit/scopes-method) - Returns a `Cursor` instance that can be used to fetch the different scopes available in the table.

 ### Properties:

-Here are the read-only properties available on a `Table` instance:
+- `abi`: The [ABI](/docs/antelope/abi) definition for the contract.
 - `account`: The name of the account that the contract is deployed to.
-- `abi`: The [ABI](/docs/antelope/abi) definition for the contract.
 - `name`: The name of the table.
 - `rowType`: The type of the rows returned by the table.
-- `tableAbi`: The ABI definition for the table.
+- `tableAbi`: The part of the ABI definition that is specific to the table.